arifi083/arifi083/README.md

 <h1>About Me</h1>

-- I’m have completed Softwarer Quality Assurance course at Tecognize
+- I have completed Softwarer Quality Assurance course at Tecognize
 -  I want to learn more about different testing methods, test automation and quality assurance best practices
 - I am looking for software quality assurance engineer position where I can apply skills.
 - I am trying to contribute some advance automation  project where i can learn lot of things